Deep generative modelling of canonical ensemble with differentiable thermal properties

-We chose NF models for continuous variables in a closed range \cite{normalizingflow1, normalizingflow2, pwlinearAndquadratic, nsf, cubic}.
-In a NF model, the samples are initially drawn from a prior distribution, which is easy to sample from.
-We chose the von Mises distribution ,$\text{VM}(\mu, \kappa)$ where $\mu$ controls the mean and $\kappa$ controls the variance~\cite{vonMisesSample2, vonMisesSample1}, as the prior distribution of angles.
-To have a temperature-differentiable prior distribution, we modified $\kappa$ as $\kappa_\beta = \kappa \cdot \beta$.
-As VMs are sampled by an acceptance-rejection method, a special reparameterization should be used to optimize the $\mu$ and $\kappa$ \cite{acptReparam, SM} (see the appendix).
+For XY's continuous variables, we incorporated the temperature as an input into a NF model~\cite{normalizingflow1, normalizingflow2, pwlinearAndquadratic, nsf, cubic} as the VaTD model.
+In this VaTD NF model, the samples were initially drawn from a prior distribution, which is easy to sample from.
+We chose the von Mises distribution, $\text{VM}(\mu, \kappa)$ where $\mu$ controls the mean and $\kappa$ controls the variance~\cite{vonMisesSample2, vonMisesSample1}, as the prior distribution.
+To have a temperature-dependent prior distribution, we modified $\kappa$ as $\kappa_\beta = \kappa \cdot \beta$.
+As VMs were sampled by an acceptance-rejection method, a special reparameterization should be used to optimize $\mu$ and $\kappa$ \cite{acptReparam, SM} (see the SI).
 The sample $\bm{z}$ from the VM prior distribution was then transformed using parameterized invertible transformations, \ie, $\bm{x} = f_{\theta}(\bm{z}, \beta)$.
-To incorporate temperature, we again repeated $\beta$ and padded it with the sample variables in the channel dimension, which is similar to the Ising case.
+To incorporate temperature, we again repeated $\beta$ and padded it with the sample variables $\bm{z}$ in the channel dimension, which is similar to the Ising case.
 The effects of these invertible transformations, besides changing the sample variables, also introduce probability changes to the VM prior distribution.
-These distribution changes are measured by the determinant of the Jacobian matrices \cite{normalizingflow1}.
+These distribution changes are measured by the determinant of the Jacobian matrix \cite{normalizingflow1}.
 The invertible transformation we chose is the piece-wise cubic spline transformation \cite{cubic}.
 This kind of transformation is designed for continuous variables in a closed range.
-Then, the final probability of a sample is the product of the prior probability and the determinant of the Jacobian, $q_{\theta}(\mathbf{x}, \beta) = \text{VM}(\bm{z}|\mu, \kappa_{\beta}) \cdot |\text{det} \frac{\partial \bm{z}}{\partial \mathbf{x}}|$.
+Then, the final probability of a sample is the product of the prior probability and the determinant of the Jacobian, \ie, $q_{\theta}(\mathbf{x}, \beta) = \text{VM}(\bm{z}|\mu, \kappa_{\beta}) \cdot |\text{det} \frac{\partial \bm{z}}{\partial \mathbf{x}}|$ where $\bm{x} = f_{\theta}(\bm{z},\beta)$.
 This model was trained in the temperature range of $\beta\in [0.4, 2.0]$.
-The $O(1)$ symmetry was eliminated by pinning the first spin to $0$.
+The $U(1)$ symmetry was eliminated by pinning the first spin to $0$.